 Tim raised an eyebrow, amused.
 “And the rest?”

 “Information you’ll need.”
-She stated before glancing at the clock.
-“I got to go.
+She replied, before glancing at the clock.
+“I’ve got to go.
 I’m supposed to meet mom and Jeannie for a shopping trip.
 You know how to contact me if you have questions.”
 She was taking the easy way out, but she wasn’t quite ready cross the line that those files were going to force.
 She just needed a little more time.

 “I’ll take you home.”
 Tim offered as he handed the files over to Dick.

 Elizabeth shook her head.
 “Not needed.”

 Tim frowned.
 “Liz, was Collin following you again?”